-This entry was posted on Sunday, August 22nd, 2021 at 18:57 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, August 22nd, 2021 at 18:57 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Dozens of caravans were delivered this week to expand the ‘illegal’ settler outposts in the South Hebron Hills; two activists – a Palestinian and an Israeli – were wounded by shots fired by the occupation forces at the prayer and protest assembly against the expansion of Avigail outposts; the Israeli army once more mobilized to help terrorists from Havat Maon and Avigail in chasing away Palestinian surveyors and landowners from their fields in the area; activist accompaniment of shepherds in the Palestinian Jordan Valley and the West Bank Hill Range persists against invasions and evictions; the Jerusalem police raided and dispersed with violence a party held in Issawiya for students celebrating their passing matriculation exams; Judeo-Nazis stabbed and wounded severely a Palestinian young man in the West Jerusalem market of Mahane Yehudah;

 This week, massive expansion of settler outposts was documented in the area.
 On Sunday, August 15, the South Hebron Hills saw 30 caravans arrive, half of which were delivered to the ‘Sham’a’ colony area.
 In the early morning hours, 6 caravans were seen arriving from Meitar crossing, and in the afternoon, settlers placed a caravan near the ‘Avigail’ outpost.